wealthica/wealthica.js/README.md

 #### addon.addTransaction(attrs)

 This method opens the Add Transaction form on the Dashboard and waits for user to submit the transaction or to close the modal.
-Pass an `attrs` object to pre-populate the transaction form.
+Pass an optional `attrs` object to pre-populate the transaction form.
 The `newTransaction` parameter is provided when a new transaction has been created.

 ```
 addon.addTransaction({ description: "Some description" }).then(function (newTransaction) {